manorrock/azure-examples/acr/glassfish/README.md

-# Create a custom Glassfish Docker image and push it to Azure Container Registry
+# Push a Glassfish Docker image to Azure Container Registry

 ## Prerequisites